List of News and Information about visteon on 4WheelsNews.com

 Likewise looking for a fresh term on the board is Harry Wilson, CEO of Scarsdale, N.Y.-based Maeva Advisors LLC.
 Wilson is a former senior adviser to automotive task force organized by US President Barack Obama.Read the entire article Four Visteon board members won’t seek re-election at the company’s annual meeting

 Amid reports of Visteon Corp. recently posting a quarterly loss, the Auto parts supplier said that it is studying the sale of "non-core" assets in order to reorganize its corporate structure and boost margins.
-Visteon has shown interest in owning 100% of South Korea's Halla Climate Control Corp.
-Presently, Visteon owns 70%.
+Visteon has shown interest in owning 100 percent of South Korea's Halla Climate Control Corp.
+Presently, Visteon owns 70 percent.

-CEO Don Stebbins said that for the Halla stake, it would be the perfect timing to achieve 100%.
+Visteon Chief Executive Officer Don Stebbins said that for the Halla stake, it would be the perfect timing to achieve 100 percent.
 Visteon predicts that it would face pressure from several board members and shareholders.
+Halla Climate Control was created in 1986 as a result of the joint venture between the Ford Motor Co. and Mando Corp.
+Halla Climate Control is considered as one of the leading suppliers of climate control systems.

 Visteon is actually looking for whoever wants to buy Grace Lake Corporate Center, a support center in Michigan that Stebbins claims to have a book value of $75 million to $80 million.Read the entire article Visteon shares fell after reporting a quarterly loss